mindhash/tir-samples/inference/performance/readme.md

 # Inference Optimisation stories

+## 1. Introduction
+- Real-world scaling across LLM, Stable Diffusion, ASR, and TTS
+- Goals: latency, throughput, GPU efficiency, cost per request
+- real-world challenges: streaming latency, unpredictable request rate, cold starts, burst traffic, multimodal pipelines

+## 2. Prompt-Level & Input Optimisations
+  Reduce model work before it begins

+- **kv-Reuse**: It is often easy to overlook simple solutions when optimising any peice of software.
+The most expensive operation in LLMs is KV Calcuation.
+It is unavoidable.
+You don't want to repeat it.
+Every inference engine like vLLM, tensor-rt LLM understands it and provides a reuse mechanism.
+When we observed endpoint metrics, there was hardly any kv cache hits.

 ## Scaling vLLM Inference Throughput/Latency for mixed lengths request (input tokens varying from 1000 to 20000 and generations 100-2000)